Married Women's Property Act 1870: Background

 Married women had few legal rights in the Common Law; and those that they did have - as in the right for support and maintenance at their husband's expense - were not easily enforceable.
 Wives were by Common Law not recognized as being a separate legal being – a feme sole.
 In contrast, single and widowed women were considered in Common Law to be femes sole, and they already had the right to own property in their own names.
 Once a woman became married, she still had the right to legally own her land or house but she no longer had the right to do anything with it, such as rent out a house that she owned or sell her piece of land: "Thus, a wife retained legal ownership of her real property—immovable property such as housing and land, but she could not manage or control it; she could not sell her real property, rent it, or mortgage it without her husband's consent".
 She could not make contracts without his approval.
 Nor could she sue or be sued in a court of law.

-Women started to try to get the act passed in the 1850s; a group of women had campaigned for the law to be amended with no success.
+Women started to try to get the act passed in the 1850s; a group of professional women artists, writers and painters, had campaigned for the law to be amended with no success.
 One important woman taking up the cause was Barbara Bodichon (1827–1891).
 She promoted women's rights and in 1854 published A Brief Summary of the Laws in England concerning Women: together with a few observations thereon.
 She worked hard to reform the married women's property laws.
 As an artist, she also helped establish the Society for Female Artists in 1857.
 In 1865, she founded the women-only Kensington Society, for which she wrote Reasons for the Enfranchisement of Women in 1866.
 She was also an intimate friend of George Eliot (the pen name of Mary Ann Evans), who wrote Middlemarch.